-The La Joya Independent School District, located in the western portion of Hidalgo County consist of more than 226 square miles stretching west of Mission to Sullivan City, including the smaller communities of La Joya, Palmview and Penitas.
-Boundaries extend from the United States border formed by the Rio Grande River to the 13 mile line near McCook.
+The La Joya Independent School District, located in the western portion of Hidalgo County consist of more than 226 square miles stretching west of Mission to Sullivan City, including the smaller communities of La Joya, Palmview and Peñitas.
+Boundaries extend South from the United States border formed by the Rio Grande River to the 13-mile line near McCook to the North.

-With a peak enrollment of 23,444 students for the 2004-2005 academic school year, of which Hispanic students account for over 99 percent of enrollment, La Joya ISD is one of the fastest growing school districts in Texas with an estimated increase of 1,400 students per year.
-Overall, La Joya ISD boasts 27 campuses seventeen elementary schools, six middle schools, an alternative education center, and three high schools and employs over 4,260 individuals from all across the Rio Grande Valley and some from overseas.
+With a peak enrollment of 28,600 students for the 2017-2018 academic school year (of which Hispanic students account for over 99 percent of enrollment) La Joya ISD is one of the fastest growing school districts in Texas with an estimated increase of 1,400 students per year.
+Overall, La Joya ISD boasts 44 campuses: 23 elementary schools, 8 middle schools, 3 comprehensive high schools, 2 early college high schools, and 8 specialty schools, which employ over 4,260 individuals from all across the Rio Grande Valley and some from overseas.

-Although Dona Nellie did not have the opportunity to see her dream become a reality, Nellie Schunior Memorial High School was built in 1926 – six years following her death.
-It became a part of the newly formed Tabasco Independent School District and boasted a teaching staff of 18.
+Although Doña Nellie did not have the opportunity to see her dream come to life, Nellie Schunior Memorial High School was built in 1926 – six years after her death, and became a part of the newly formed Tabasco Independent School District with a teaching staff of 18.

-Today, Schuniors dream lives on in the hearts of the students and staff at La Joya ISD.
-Her ideals and values have transformed into La Joya ISD’s mission statement that educational excellence is the right of every student and that all students have access to quality educational opportunities that enable them to perform at high levels.
+Today, Schunior’s dream lives on in the hearts of the students and staff of La Joya ISD.
+Her ideals and values have transformed into La Joya ISD’s mission statement of: “Educational excellence: the right of every student” and that all students have access to quality educational opportunities that enable them to perform at high levels.
 Ultimately, Schunior’s belief in providing a quality education to all students serves as the foundation for education at La Joya ISD, where teachers, staff and administration work together to ensure that each child is given the opportunity to learn and build on their own natural talents.